-If \$DOACTION=true is not executed or is not included, the default behavior is to not execute the action.
+If \$DOACTION=true is not included (or is not executed), the default behavior is to not execute the action.

 A return; statement in the CODE: section can be used to exit the code section before all statements have been executed.